dextermichael/E-B-K/src/pages/services/AccountRe.md

 ---
 path: "/services/Accounts Receivable"
-title: "BookKeeping"
+title: "Financial Reporting "
 date: 2018-11-18T12:33:46+10:00
 image: "services/noun_591323.png"
 ---

-We handle business and individual bookkeeping services to facilitate smooth and successful functions of your business.
-Will record customer transaction, make outgoing payments, and track expense to keeps your books clean.
+We give you monthly financial statements and provide an overview to keep you in control of your money.